 Six Tips to Playing the Piano Like Ryan Gosling From La La Land

 1) 15 minutes a day

 You can start with as little as 15 minutes on every second day.
 That will inevitably turn into longer periods of time, as you begin to get in the flow of playing and start to have fun.
 By allocating small chucks of time to practicing, you will associate piano learning with fun, as opposed to a chore.

 Don’t just sit down to aimlessly play the same set of chords, as that won’t help you progress overall.
-Instead, pick a piece of music you love and resolve to learn it within a month.
-Practice until you get the piece right.
+Instead, pick a piece of music you love and resolve to learn it within a set period of time.
+Then, practice it until you get the piece right.

 3) Practice your patience

 Learning to play any musical instrument is, while very exciting, also challenging.
 It takes time for your brain and muscles to work alongside with each other when you are syncing the playing with music reading.
 Just prepare yourself for some trial and error beforehand.